Confused?

 ***German Sourkraut factory destroyed Germ loses 1 IPC****

 Churchil to Bomber Command.
-Great Job on destroying the old Tiolet paper
+Great Job on destroying the old Tiolet

 factories Chaps!!!
 Germany (again) SBR'd for 1 IPC***